v-gilbert/quantumbenchmarkzoo/content/system-level-benchmark/randomized-benchmarking/single-qubit-CRB.md

 ## Motivations

 Single qubit randomized benchmarking was first proposed by E. Knill et al. {% cite knill2008randomized %} in 2007.
-At the time, the most commonnly used method to benchmark quantum gates was process tomography.
-However, this method does not scale when the system size grows and becomes challenging for identifying low error rates.
-The second motivation was to create a protocol resistant to State preparation and Measurement (SPAM) errors.
+At the time, process tomography was the most commonly used method to benchmark quantum gates.
+However, this method does not scale when the system size grows, and it becomes challenging to identify low error rates.
+A second issue associated with process tomography is that the error related to state preparation and measurements cannot be distinguished from the quantum gate error.
+RB method has been designed to be resistant to State preparation and Measurement (SPAM) errors.

 ## Protocol